Published on

 A shock treatment breaks down organic waste like sweat and oils that can't be handled by regular sanitizers.

-To shock your hot tub, use test strips to test the water to see if it's needed.
-Add the recommended amount of shock product, either chlorine or non-chlorine.
-Don't forget to run the pumps to circulate the shock treatment.
+To shock your hot tub, test the water with test strips to determine whether shock is needed.
+Then, add the recommended amount of shock product, either chlorine or non-chlorine.
+Finally, remember to run the pumps to circulate the shock treatment.

-Shocking your tub regularly helps keep the water crystal clear and prevents the "chlorine smell" by eliminating chloramines.
+Shocking your tub regularly helps clear the water crystal and prevents the "chlorine smell" by eliminating chloramines.

 Caring for your hot tub involves understanding how to handle common water issues.
-Here's how you can address problems like algae growth and cloudiness, as well as scale and corrosion.
+Here's how you can address problems like algae growth, cloudiness, scale, and corrosion.

 If foam appears on the hot tub water surface and you want it gone: